 If you are coming and going from the Tetons, you'll fly into Jackson Hole Airport (JAC) in Jackson, Wyoming.
 If you have a few extra days you may consider adding some time in Yellowstone National Park, which is just north of Grand Teton.
 If Yellowstone will be part of your trip, flying into or out of Bozeman is also an option.

 There are many lodging options in and around Grand Teton Park, including camping and Airbnbs, but these hotels are some of my favorites:

 There are also beautiful lodge options within the Park.

 Most accommodations in or near the Park will require reservations so plan as far ahead as possible.

 I am based in the northern Rockies and spend my summers photographing all over Montana, Wyoming, and Idaho.
 I photograph many elopements in Grand Teton and Yellowstone each year during all seasons and can help with ceremony site selection, vendor recommendations, and navigating the permit process.
+I specialize in a candid, documentary style, so if you want to have a fun and easy-going elopement, I might be a good fit.
 My photography packages for elopements include travel and accommodations.

 -Four hours of coverage

 -Online gallery of edited photos with download access and personal printing rights